 This festival is celebrated at the end of the month of Ramzan.
 It comes on the first day of the tenth month of the Hijrah or Muslim calendar.
 This festival is celebrated all over the state with great pomp and show.

 This festival popularly known as Bakri-Id or Eid-ul-Adha or Eid-Ul-Zuha is one of the most important festivals in the Muslim calendar.
 It is observed on the tenth day of the twelfth month in the Muslim calendar.
 The holiness of the day and the period preceding it makes this a popular time for undertaking the pilgrimage to Mecca.

-The festival of Karma, also known to be a religious festival, calls for huge celebration among the tribals of Jharkhand.
+The festival of Karma, also known to be a religious festival calls for huge celebration among the tribals of Jharkhand.
 On the day of this festival devotees keep fast of complete 24 hours.
 The cultural performances are observed keeping a branch of a Sal tree in the middle of an open ground.

 The Sohrai festival is a popular and much-awaited festival of the tribes of Jharkhand.
 It is associated with the cattle and is celebrated during the festival of Diwali, which falls in the month of November.
 During the festive celebrations the cattle are washed and worshipped.
-This is a time for great amusement and performances of cattle such as bullfights are organized to multiply the fun and excitement.

 This is the main festival of the tribal population of Jharkhand.
 The verbal meaning of Sarhul is worship of the Sal tree.
 Sarhul can also be redefined as worship of nature in which local people worship Sita, the wife of Lord Rama as 'Dhartimata'.
 They also worship the Sal tree, which is believed as the abode of Goddess Sarna who protects the village from all kinds of natural calamities and disasters.